Reliable Care Right

 The team at Bluebonnet Dental is ready to provide you with immediate assistance should you face a dental emergency.
 From helping you understand the cost of your treatment to finding ways to maximize your benefits, you can count on us to be by your side.
 If you have questions or concerns, we invite you to contact us today.

 Do you experience persistent jaw pain or chronic headaches?
 If so, then you may have a problem with your TMJ, or temporomandibular joint.
 This is your main jaw joint, and factors such as injury, arthritis, and a misaligned bite can lead to muscle tension and strain that can affect the mouth, head, and neck.
 If you frequently have orofacial pain, and other doctors haven’t been able to help, contact Bluebonnet Dental.
-If you have a TMJ disorder (TMD), Dr. Barker can use a small oral appliance to realign your bite and provide long-term relief.
+If you have a TMJ disorder (TMD), our dentist can use a small oral appliance to realign your bite and provide long-term relief.